alchemyplatform/aa-sdk/site/packages/aa-core/provider/buildUserOperation.md

 head:
   - - meta
     - property: og:title
-      content: sendUserOperation
+      content: buildUserOperation
   - - meta
     - name: description
-      content: Overview of the sendUserOperation method on ISmartAccountProvider
+      content: Overview of the buildUserOperation method on ISmartAccountProvider
   - - meta
     - property: og:description
-      content: Overview of the sendUserOperation method on ISmartAccountProvider
+      content: Overview of the buildUserOperation method on ISmartAccountProvider
 ---

-# sendUserOperation
+# buildUserOperation

-Sends a user operation or batch of user operations using the connected account.

-Before executing, sendUserOperation will run the user operation through the middleware pipeline.
+Builds an _unsigned_ UserOperation struct with the all of the middleware run on it through the middleware pipeline.

 The order of the middlewares is:

 1.  `dummyPaymasterDataMiddleware` -- populates a dummy paymaster data to use in estimation (default: "0x")
 2.  `feeDataGetter` -- sets maxfeePerGas and maxPriorityFeePerGas
 3.  `gasEstimator` -- calls eth_estimateUserOperationGas
 4.  `paymasterMiddleware` -- used to set paymasterAndData. (default: "0x")
 5.  `customMiddleware` -- allows you to override any of the results returned by previous middlewares

+Note that `to` field of transaction is required, and among other fields of transaction, only `data`, `value`, `maxFeePerGas`, `maxPriorityFeePerGas` fields are considered and optional.

 ## Usage